rlexa/configurator/README.md

 ...JSON...

-	{ "id"="Math", ... "properties": {"pi":3.14} }
+	{ "id"="Math", ... "properties": {"pi": 3.14} }

-The module in the example can now be referenced by the ID “Math”.
-On parsing another module with the same ID as an existing one an exception will be thrown, except when excplicitly importing another module with the same ID for overwriting in which case “id-merge” attribute has to be used.
+The module in the example can now be referenced by the ID "Math".
+On parsing another module with the same ID as an existing one an exception will be thrown, except when excplicitly importing another module with the same ID for overwriting in which case "id-merge" attribute has to be used.
 Module referencing also opens up more possibilities for setting configuration values:

 ...XML...